 Neuroanatomy explored through brain dissection and electronic brain atlases.
 Hands-on experience with brain-imaging equipment to study psychophysiological relationships among brain waves (EEG) and other physiological measures for studying cognitive processing (e.g., memory, emotion, awareness).
 Lab fee.

 PSY351 Wisdom, Intelligence and Creativity (4)

 Examines nature of wisdom, creativity, intelligence and related abilities from several current and historical perspectives.
 Evaluates process of measurement, including accuracy, usefulness, biases, cross-cultural difficulties and appropriateness for special populations.
 Prerequisite: PSY257.
 (Alternate years.
-Offered 2013-14.)
+Not offered 2015-16.)

 PYL351 Wisdom, Intelligence and Creativity Lab (0)